OfficeDev/office-js-docs-pr/docs/testing/debug-add-ins-using-f12-developer-tools-on-windows-10.md

 This article shows how you how to use the Debugger tool from the F12 developer tools in Windows 10 to test your Office Add-in.
 You can test add-ins from the Office Store or add-ins that you have added from other locations.
 The F12 tools display in a separate window and do not use Visual Studio.

+> [!NOTE]
- >**Note**  The Debugger is part of the F12 developer tools in Windows 10 and Internet Explorer.
+> The Debugger is part of the F12 developer tools in Windows 10 and Internet Explorer.
 Earlier versions of Windows do not include the Debugger.

 ### Prerequisites